numberplates/plateit-api-docs/fundamentals/plate-files.md

 # Plate Files

-The final number plate print (and preview) files sent to Plateit need to adhere to a few rules.
+To use Plateit, your application will need to generate the final print (and preview) files, which are then submitted to Plateit for processing.
+For convenience and maximum compatibility, we offer [our own number plate image generator](https://numberplates.github.io/plateit-generator-docs), which you can use to create the previews and print files.
+Alternatively, you can develop your own custom solution, providing it adheres the simple rules outlined on this page.

 ## Rules